stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 You will typically retrieve an `Application` referenced from another resource, for example using the `ApplicationList` parameter.

 You can also directly retrieve a specific application using the `href` (REST URL) value.
-For any application, you can <a href="#LocAppURL" title="application href">find the application href</a> in the Stormpath console.
+For any application, you can [find the application href](#locate-the-application-rest-url) in the Stormpath console.
 This can be particularly useful when you need an application href for the `ClientApplicationBuilder`.

 After you have the `href` it can be loaded directly as an object instance by retrieving it from the server, using the datastore: